Update from Healthwatch Blackpool

 Protect the NHS , Save Lives

-Everyone must stay at home to help stop the spread of coronavirus.
+Everyone must stay at home and stay alert to help stop the spread of coronavirus.
 This applies even if you do not have any symptoms or other health conditions.

 What to do if you have Coronavirus symptoms